 Top 6 Grounding Techniques For Anxiety

-Anxiety and PTSD are often triggered by recollections and thoughts of prior trauma or an uncertain stressful future.
+Recollections and thoughts of prior trauma or an uncertain stressful future often trigger anxiety and PTSD.
 These thoughts become so heightened trigger a fight-or-flight response.
-The brain senses that you are under attack, so it reacts to what is essentially a nonexistent danger.
+The brain senses that you are under attack and reacts to a nonexistent danger.

 Easy Ways To Cope With Anxiety & How to Ground Yourself from Anxiety?

 Substance Abuse and Mental Health Services Administration outlines one approach to using anxiety attack grounding.
-Although this approach is suitable for medical practitioners to conduct for patients, you can also use it on yourself or with another person.
+Although this approach suits medical practitioners to conduct for patients, you can also use it on yourself or with another person.
 Try to have a list of grounding questions for anxiety based on the following steps.

 To follow these grounding methods for anxiety, a person should:

-To diminish the intensity of your feelings, you can use visualization exercises or sensory diffusers.
+You can use visualization exercises or sensory diffusers to diminish the intensity of your feelings.
 Some techniques include:

-- Clenching their fist to hold on to the feelings, then letting them go when they release their fist
+- Clenching their fist to hold on to the emotions, then letting them go when they release their fist.

 Achieving distraction from memories of the past may include trying different strategies.
 Some examples include: